dechristopher/lod/README.md

 [proxies.cache]
 mem_cap = 5000    # max capacity of in-memory cache
-mem_prune = 100   # number of tiles to prune when the cap is reached mem_ttl = 3600    # in-memory cache TTL in seconds
+mem_ttl = 3600    # in-memory cache TTL in seconds
 redis_ttl = 86400 # redis tile cache TTL in seconds (or -1 for no TTL)